ckcr4lyf/saxrag.com/index.md

 ### About

-I am a 1337 coder who enjoys server side technologies, encryption and privacy.
+I am a developer who enjoys server side technologies, encryption and privacy.
 I also love networking (The TCP/IP kind) and writing software revolving around such stuff.

 [qbit-race](https://github.com/ckcr4lyf/qbit-race) is a utility I wrote around managing torrents, sending notifications and configuring rules to extract the maximum "racing" performance out of qBittorrent.
 Loved by members of the seedboxing community, it's one of my projects I am most proud of.